denmei/gimprove-client/README.md

 ## Usage
 To **run** the client, run the `execute.py` file with `python3 execute.py` from the root-directory.

 To **test** the client, execute the following command from the root-directory: `python3 -m unittest`.
+The server must be running locally on 127.0.0.1:8000.

 ## Built with
 * <a href="https://github.com/johnbryanmoore/VL53L0X_rasp_python">VL53L0X_rasp_python</a>: Python interface to the